proy9714/priyadarshi-digital-garden/_pages/index.md

 ### Getting Started

-If you are an absolute beginner 👼 or just want to get a refresher start from here:
+If you are an absolute beginner 👼start here:

 - 🤖 <a class="internal-link" href="deep-learning-and-ai">Deep Learning and AI</a>

 Here's a list  of all the resources that the website has to offer :

--  <a class="internal-link" href="/table-of-contents">Table Of Contents</a>
+- 📑 <a class="internal-link" href="/table-of-contents">Table Of Contents</a>

-If you are a visual learner, then navigate the entire website through the knowledge graph:
+If you are a visual learner 🌈, then navigate the entire website through the knowledge graph:

 - 🗺️ <a class="internal-link" href="/knowledge-graph">Knowledge Graph</a>